API Reference

 POST /api/bt/pair

 Section titled “POST /api/bt/pair”Start pairing (~25 sec).
-Device must be in pairing mode first.
+Device must already be in pairing mode.

 Body: { "mac": "AA:BB:CC:DD:EE:FF", "adapter": "hci0" }